ThuNganPythonista/Django-AuthenticationSystem-Tutorial/README.md

 **USER MODEL**:

 + **AbstractUser**: You understand simply that Django provide you abstract class from its model module `django.contrib.auth.models`.
-Use `AbstractUser` when you just want to inherit from `AbstractUser` such as username, email, password, first_name, last_name, v.v. (common fields and pre-built methods)
+Use `AbstractUser` when you just want to inherit from `AbstractUser` such as username, email, password, first_name, last_name, v.v. (common fields and pre-built methods).
+You only can remove the field "name" and add some more fields.

   Now, you will create `models.py` file under your app :